Vampire folklore by region: Ancient Greece

+Modern Greece

 Bearing little resemblance to its Ancient Greek precursors, the modern Greek vrykolakas (from a Slavic word meaning 'werewolf') has much in common with the European vampire.
 Belief in vampires commonly called βρυκόλακας, vrykolakas, though also referred to as καταχανάδες, katakhanades, on Crete persisted throughout Greek history and became so widespread in the 18th and 19th centuries that many practices were enforced to both prevent and combat vampirism.
 The deceased were often exhumed from their graves after three years of death and the remains placed in a box by relatives; wine was poured over them while a priest would read from scriptures.
 However, if the body had not sufficiently decayed, the corpse would be labeled a vrykolakas and dealt with appropriately.

 In Greek folklore, vampirism could occur through various means: being excommunicated, desecrating a religious day, committing a great crime, or dying alone.
 Other causes included having a cat jump across one's grave, eating meat from a sheep killed by a wolf, and being cursed.
 Vrykolakas were usually thought to be indistinguishable from living people, giving rise to many folk tales with this theme.
 Crosses and antidoron (blessed bread) from the church were used as wards in different places.
 To prevent vampires from rising from the dead, their hearts were pierced with iron nails while resting in their graves, or their bodies burned and the ashes scattered.
 Because the Church opposed burning people who had received the myron of chrismation in the baptism ritual, cremation was considered a last resort.